zim10/Test_Cricket_Analysis/README.md

 # Objecctive
 1. read Dataset
 2. Data preprocessing (check missing value, shape, columns, observations and others)
-3. Oserve the statistical feature in the dataset
+3. Observe the statistical features in the dataset

 Ask some questions and findout the answer from the dataset.
 Questions like: